bfontaine/Anycode/README.md

 # prints "Goodbye, John!"
 ```

+> [!TIP]
-Note that only simple functions work; if you try complex things ChatGPT fails to generate valid code and/or tries to
+> Simple functions work, but for complex things ChatGPT often fails to generate valid code.

-import third-party modules.
+> [!CAUTION]
-The generated code is executed on your machine, so do not use this in production.
+> The generated code is executed on your machine, so do not use this in production.

-The function is generated when it’s called for the first time, so we know how many arguments it should take.
-Further
+Accessing a function initiates it, but it doesn’t generate any code.
+We only do so when it’s called for the first time,
+so we know how many arguments it should take.
+Further calls reuse the cached function.

-calls reuse the cached function.
-Once a function has been generated, you can access `._openai_fn` on it to get the
+Once a function has been generated, you can access `._openai_fn` on it to get the ChatGPT-generated function
-ChatGPT-generated function and `.openai_response` to get the ChatGPT text response.
+and `.openai_response` to get the ChatGPT text response.

 ### Exceptions